I am Pregnant...How do I Prepare for Having a Baby?

 Congratulations on your pregnancy!
 Whether you are pregnant with your first baby, or you are expecting your fourth, we are here to care for you throughout your pregnancy, delivery, and after your baby's birth.

-Finding out that you are pregnant brings about a number of emotions.
+Finding out that you are having a baby brings about a number of emotions.
 Once the feelings settle down, it's time to figure out what the next steps are.
 The following information is meant to give you a good overview about what to expect during pregnancy and some of the things you should be thinking about.
 A one-stop online resource for all things pregnancy and baby!

 Find a Provider: Des Moines OB/GYN and Midwife Clinics